v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

      i = eq.DistributeOnDomain(myDomain, eClosedClosed)
      eq.Residual = myVar(i) - (myParam(i) + 15)

-   This code translates into a set of ``n`` algebraic equations.
+   This code translates into a set of `n` algebraic equations.

    Obviously, a parameter can be distributed on more than one domain.
-In the case of two domains:
+   The equation:

    .. math::
         myVar(d_1,d_2) = myParam(d_1,d_2) + 15; \forall d_1 \in [0, n_{d1} - 1], \forall d_2 \in [0, n_{d2} - 1]

-   the following can be used:
+   is specified as:

    .. code-block:: python